More patients are having breast explant procedures to reduce their risk of developing breast implant-related cancer (BIA-ALCL)

 Subsequently, although the risk of developing the form of cancer is still rare (currently estimated between 1 in 1,000 and 1 in 10,000) there are a growing number of women undergoing surgery to remove their breast implants out of precaution.

-Proposed ban on textured implants
+Recall and Proposed ban on textured implants in Australia

 Under recent pressure from the TGA and US counterpart FDA as well as European regulatory groups, Allergen, the largest producer of textured implants, ordered a worldwide recall of their products.
 However, they are yet to be banned in Australia.